SomeOddCodeGuy/WilmerAI/README.md

   that
   point.
 The memory/chat summary model (computer 2) will then begin updating the memories and summary of the conversation so far, which is passed to the responder to help it remember stuff.
-If you were to send another prompt while the memories are being written, the responder (Computer 1) will grab whatever existing summary exists and go ahead and respond to you.
+If you were to send another prompt while the memories are being written, the responder (computer 1) will grab whatever summary exists and go ahead and respond to you.
 The workflow lock will stop you from re-entering the new memories section.
 What this means is that you can continue talking to your responder model while new memories are being written.
 This is a HUGE performance boost.
 I've tried it out, and for me the response times were amazing.
 Without this, I get responses in 30